Tobacco flea beetle (Epitrix hirtipennis)

 Oregon surveys indicate that only the western potato flea beetle is in potato fields of Malheur, Baker, and Klamath counties.
 Although once in heavy numbers in Deschutes, Crook, and Jefferson counties, the tuber flea beetle has not been a problem in these areas for several years.
 West of the Cascades, tuber flea beetle has become a serious problem in some areas, particularly the Skagit Valley of Washington.

 Biology and life history Tuber flea beetle adults overwinter buried in the soil in and around potato fields.
 Overwinter survival appears to be highest in elevated, grassy headland regions unaffected by field flooding.
 There are two to three generations annually in growing areas west of the Cascade Mountains, which are the areas primarily affected by flea beetles.
 The first generation begins with the overwintered adult flight from late May to late June.
 Mating and egg laying can continue for up to a month.
-Generally, the larval stage takes about 3 weeks to complete, followed by a 2 week pupation period.
+Generally, the larval stage takes about three weeks to complete, followed by a two week pupation period.
 First generation larvae feed from early June to mid-July, second generation from mid-July to mid-August, and third generation from mid-August to mid-September.
 The second and third generation larval damage is of particular importance to the late crop potato varieties.
 The life cycle normally is completed in about 6 weeks.

 Management-chemical control: HOME USE